-It helps find the shortest distance by avoiding country borders, seasonal roads, toll roads, and ferries.
+It helps find the shortest time and distance by avoiding country borders, seasonal roads, toll roads, and ferries.
 It also locates businesses, gas stations, restaurants, shops, and book hotels.

-- Plan for above 20 stops by importing an Excel Spreadsheet.
+- It allows 20 stops by importing an Excel Spreadsheet.

-- Also offers turn-by-turn navigation and traffic information.
+- Gives you turn-by-turn navigation and traffic flows information.

 - Smart address for creating routes.

-- Drivers report inaccurate stops or directions in the mobile phone versions.
+- Many drivers report inaccurate stops or directions in the app.

 - Offline mode not available.

-- Pop-up ads are bothersome to many drivers.
+- Pop-up ads are bothersome to many professional drivers.

 5. TruckRouter – Truck Routing & Mileage

-Great for: Trucking routes, trip cost calculator, & regulation information
+Great for: Long-distance trucking routes, trip cost calculator, & regulation information